serenity-is/docs/services/service_endpoints.md

 }
 ```

-This will avoid having to remember parameter order, will make your request objects extensible, and have many more advantages that you may notice later.
+This will avoid having to remember parameter order, will make your request objects extensible without breaking backwards compability, and have many more advantages that you may notice later.